shuja1497/NASAPictures/README.md

 # NASAPictures

-The projects is based on MVVM architecture pattern using coroutines, livedata and viewmodel.
+The projects is based on MVVM architecture pattern using coroutines, livedata, viewmodel, viewpager2.

 ### Screenshots